 If you qualify, your monthly payment is calculated based on your income and household size.
 Depending on the circumstances, your monthly payment may even become $0.

-You will need to update your information yearly, as the payment amount is recalculated based on your taxes.
+You will need to reapply and update your information yearly, as the payment amount is recalculated based on your taxes.
 Find more information from the U.S. Department of Education.

 Loan Forgiveness, Discharge, and Cancellation